padawancoder/padawanjs/README.md

 # padawanjs
-Messing around with building a javascript mvc framework
+Messing around with building a client-side javascript MVC framework